addradio/specs/out/specification/chapter_2.md

 3. Optionally the server may refuse the request if authentication is required.

-4. If the server refused the request because of missing authenticationtThe client then repeats the request with authentication data provided.
+4. If the server refused the request because of missing authentication, the client then repeats the request with authentication data provided.

 5. Optionally the server replies with a 100-continue message.